borisdj/CsCodeGenerator/README.md

     },
     new Method(BuiltInDataType.String, "ToString")
     {
-        Comment = "example of 2 KeyWords(new and virtual), usually here would be just virtual", KeyWords = new List<KeyWord> { KeyWord.New, KeyWord.Virtual },
+        Comment = "example of 2 KeyWords(new and virtual), usually here just virtual", KeyWords = new List<KeyWord> { KeyWord.New, KeyWord.Virtual },
         BodyLines = new List<string> { "return $\"({Real:0.00}, {Imaginary:0.00})\";" }
     }